idaholab/moose/framework/doc/content/source/meshgenerators/BlockToMeshConverterGenerator.md

 ## Overview

-The Block to Mesh Converter is for moving one (or more) blocks from a mesh to a new mesh.
+The `BlockToMeshConverterGenerator` is for moving one (or more) blocks from a mesh to form a new mesh object.
 This does not erase/delete the blocks from the original mesh.
 The new mesh has only one block (named 0).

+!alert note
-It's important to note that no sidesets are preserved or made in the new mesh (neither are any unique id's or ids in general, regardless of what options are set).
-There are other mesh generators for generating the sidesets, such as [SideSetsAroundSubdomainGenerator](SideSetsAroundSubdomainGenerator.md) or [AllSideSetsByNormalsGenerator](AllSideSetsByNormalsGenerator.md)
+No sidesets are preserved in or added to the new mesh (neither are any element/node unique id's or ids in general, regardless of what options are set).

 ## Visual Example

-### Input 2D Mesh
+In the input below, we use the `BlockToMeshConverterGenerator` to extract six selected blocks from the input 3D mesh in the first figure.
+The final mesh is shown in the second figure.

+!listing test/tests/meshgenerators/block_to_mesh_converter_generator/conv_multiblock.i

 !media large_media/framework/meshgenerators/block_to_mesh_before.png caption=A 3d object with multiple, multi-colored blocks

-### Output of BlockToMeshConverterGenerator

 !media large_media/framework/meshgenerators/block_to_mesh_after.png caption=A subset of blocks have been made into a new mesh